ChandanPk/simple-react-App/README.md

 # simple-react-app
-## Uses a Promise Api request to fetch some JSON data from an other Api EndPoint.
+#### Uses a Promise Api request to fetch some JSON data from a EndPoint.
+* Switch to master branch too see my code.